rweddell/ImageComparison/README.txt

 This is a final project for CSC481 Image Processing.
 This project is intended to locate the salient object of a given image and compare that object to the salient object of another given image to see if they are the same object.

+The detect_objects method, which uses retinanet, will find whatever objects are present ina given image.
+Those objects are saved as separate images in the 'Found' folder.
+Those objects are then fed into the feature extractor which finds different points of interest, or 'keypoints', in each image.
+Then we compare histograms of color images as well as the keypoints to determine the similarity of the main objects in each image.

 Object detection: